Microwave

 • is the timer set?

-• has the start button been pushed?
+• was the start button pushed?

 • is the microwave too hot?

-and the truth table will be
+and the truth table for when the door is open and the timer is set will be

 door